jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 ### 91F Effect of driver licence stop order
 (1) A driver licence stop order that is imposed on a defendant takes effect— (a) if the order is served personally on the defendant, immediately after the order is so served:
-  (b) if the order is served, but is not served personally, on the defendant and the defendant posts or delivers the driver licence to an employee or agent of the Ministry of Justice, immediately after that employee or agent receives the defendant's driver licence.
+  (b) if the order is served, but is not served personally, on a defendant who holds a physical driver licence and the defendant posts or delivers the physical driver licence to an employee or agent of the Ministry of Justice, immediately after that employee or agent receives the defendant’s physical driver licence:
+  (c) if the order is served, but is not served personally, on a defendant who holds an electronic driver licence, immediately after the Director prevents access to, or amends, the licence in accordance with section 30(4C).
 (2) A driver licence stop order that is in effect continues in effect until it is cancelled under section 91G or terminated under section 91H.
 (3) Throughout the time that a driver licence stop order is in effect,— (a) any driver licence held by the defendant on whom the order is imposed, including any limited licence held under section 105, is suspended; and